Airline: Virgin Australia

 I am greeted at the door by two very friendly flight attendants, and I am quite impressed that they check the boarding pass of every passenger and make a point of addressing them by name to welcome them aboard.

 The cabin of this B 737-800 is decked out with the new interior, which features what I call the triple seven style overhead bins.
 There is a dedicated Business Class cabin of two rows, which is separated from the main cabin by a bulkhead with a violet coloured glass screen.
-After take-off the Business Class cabin is cordoned off to ensure there are no Economy Class trespassers availing themselves of the toilet up front.
+After take-off, the Business Class cabin is cordoned off.

 Service begins with a welcome drink while we’re still on the ground.
 There is a choice of orange juice or still water.